Skip to main content

 Building applications on LittleHorse enables engineering teams to save on infrastructure costs, reduce time to market, and deliver more robust software with less downtime.

-The code for the LittleHorse Server and all clients is available at our github, but if you want to get started we recommend you check out our Quickstart.
+The code for the LittleHorse Orchestrator and all clients is available at our github, but if you want to get started we recommend you check out our Quickstart.
 All code is free for production use under the Server-Side Public License.

 How it Works